RobinM2022/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File: 8-24_hours.c has a program with a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+File 9-times_table.c has a program with a function that prints the 9 times tables, starting with 0.